‘Danger to life’ as Storm Eowyn approaches Ireland

 The entire island of Ireland will be under weather warnings due to Storm Eowyn, with forecasters advising high winds will bring a “danger to life”.

-The Republic of Ireland’s forecasting agency has issued a nationwide Status Orange wind warning for between 2am and 5pm on Friday.
+The Republic of Ireland’s forecasting agency has issued a Status Red wind warnings for 22 counties from Dublin, to Louth, Cork, Galway and Donegal from the early hours of Friday – with some schools set to close.

+Status Orange wind warnings are also in place for counties in the south east.

 Met Eireann said: “Gale force southerly winds becoming westerly will bring severe, damaging and destructive winds with gusts of up to 130kmh (80mph) widely, with even higher gusts for a time.”